-As I’ve been working on the second draft of my current WIP, I’ve started to realise that it might not end up being a novel in it’s length or structure.
-And I’ll admit, it made me feel bad.
-It won’t be a real novel, I moaned, I won’t be a real novelist!
+When I was working on my first book, “Under This Skin”, it became obvious that it might not end up being a novel and was more likely to be a novella.
+That made me feel bad.
+It won’t be a real novel, I won’t be a real novelist!
 Oh woe, woe and thrice etc etc.

 But if the digital content and e-book explosion has shown anything, it’s that there is space for all lengths of fiction.
 Digital devices, our use of them whilst travelling and the way we read off screens mean shorter works and serialisation have found new homes and that in turn has fed back into offline books.